Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 ### Capital Expenditure(CAPEX)

-Capital expenditures (CAPEX) in cloud computing refer to the investments made in purchasing hardware, software, and other resources that are required to establish and maintain a cloud infrastructure.
+Capital expenditures (CAPEX) refers to the investments made in purchasing hardware, software, and other resources that are required to establish and maintain a cloud infrastructure.
 These investments are usually made by businesses and organizations to meet their long-term computing needs.<br>

 Examples of capital expenditures in cloud computing include:<br>